What We Do

 Amplifying Our Voices

-As the Wiyi Yani U Thangani (women’s voices) report showed, Indigenous women face immense barriers to workplace participation, physical safety and leadership which are further impacted by the intersection of racism, sexism and poor health outcomes.
+As the Wiyi Yani U Thangani (Women’s Voices) Report showed, Aboriginal and Torres Strait Islander women face immense barriers to workplace participation, physical safety and leadership which are further impacted by the intersection of racism, sexism and poor health outcomes.

 Did you know…